 - Keep your distance from family members.
-If you live with anyone, try to stay away from them, and don’t touch anything in common areas unless you wash your hands first.
+If you live with anyone, try to avoid them, and don’t touch anything in common areas unless you wash your hands first.

 - Hire a lawyer.
 If you believe your diagnosis was the result of medical negligence, you should seek legal representation.
 Collect all documentation available and present it to a lawyer for review.

-Much like influenza, a doctor uses a nasal swab to test like for coronavirus.
-Unfortunately, some instances of people testing positive for both the flu and coronavirus at the same time occurred.
+Much like influenza, a doctor uses a nasal swab to test for coronavirus.
+Unfortunately, some instances of people testing positive for both the flu and coronavirus simultaneously occurred.